Pump & Dump Detection Methodology

 The Problem

-Price pumps combined with aggressive perp shorting reveal manipulation patterns invisible in spot markets.
-Three types of actors drive this:
+Price pumps combined with fragile liquidity, concentrated supply, aggressive perp positioning, and sell-side flow reveal manipulation patterns that are hard to see from spot price alone.
+Three types of actors commonly drive this:

 - Hedge funds buy locked tokens at 80%+ discount, then short perpetual futures to hedge.
 On a typical 6-month lockup, this generates approximately 40% annualized return.
 They have no incentive for the price to rise.